Acute Lymphocytic Leukemia (ALL): Treatment Choices

 Learning about your treatment options

 Your healthcare provider is the best person to answer your questions.
-He or she can tell you what your treatment choices are, how successful they’re expected to be, and what the risks and side effects are.
-Your healthcare provider may advise a specific treatment.
-Or he or she may offer more than one, and ask you to decide which one you’d like to use.
+He or she can tell you what your treatment choices are, how well they’re expected to work, and what the risks and side effects are.
+Your healthcare provider may suggest a certain treatment.
+Or you might be offered more than one and asked to decide which one you’d like to use.
 It can be hard to make this decision.
-It is important to take the time you need to make the best decision for you.
+While it's important to take the time you need to make the best decision for you, ALL treatment tends to be started very soon after diagnosis.

 Types of treatment for ALL

-This is the main way to treat ALL.
-The treatment uses medicines to kill cancer cells.
-The medicines are put into your blood.
-The goal is to kill the cancer cells and put the cancer into remission.
-Remission means there are no signs of cancer in the body.
-The medicines may also be injected into your cerebrospinal fluid (CSF) to prevent cancer growth or to reach cancer cells around the brain and nervous system.
+Chemotherapy is the main way to treat ALL.
+The treatment uses strong medicines to kill cancer cells.
+The chemo medicines are put into your blood.
+The goal is to kill the ALL cells quickly and put the cancer into remission.
+Remission means there are no signs of cancer in your body.
+Chemo may also be put right into your cerebrospinal fluid (CSF) to prevent cancer growth or to kill cancer cells around your brain and nervous system.
 This is called intrathecal chemotherapy.
-It’s also called central nervous system prophylaxis.
+It’s also called central nervous system (CNS) prophylaxis.

-This type of therapy uses high-energy X-rays to kill cancer cells.
-It's not part of the main treatment for ALL, but it may be used to kill or prevent the spread of cancer in your nervous system.
-It may be used right before a stem cell transplant.
-In rare cases, it may be done to shrink a tumor.
+This type of treatment uses high-energy X-rays to kill cancer cells.
+It's not part of the main treatment for ALL.
+But it may be used to kill or prevent the spread of cancer in your central nervous system (brain and spine).
+It may be used as part of a stem cell transplant.
+In rare cases, it may be done to shrink a tumor that's affecting a certain part of your body.

 Stem cell transplant with high-dose chemotherapy

-If the normal doses of chemotherapy don't work, your doctor may need to give you very high doses of chemotherapy.
+If the normal doses of chemotherapy don't work, you may need very high doses of chemo.
 These high doses can damage the stem cells in your bone marrow.
 Blood stem cells are the "starter" cells for new blood cells.
-In some cases before chemotherapy, the doctor removes some stem cells from a volunteer donor and freezes them.
-They are then given to you after treatment to restore your body's ability to make blood cells.
+Sometimes, high-dose chemotherapy is used to kill all your stem cells.
+Then you're given stem cells from a volunteer donor.
+Over time, they go into your bone marrow and restore your body's ability to make blood cells.
 This is called a stem cell transplant.

-These are medicines that target abnormal proteins, such as those caused by the Philadelphia chromosome.
-The medicines include imatinib, dasatinib, and nilotinib.
-They may be helpful in treating ALL that has this mutation.
-These medicines are taken daily as pills.
+These medicines target certain abnormal proteins on ALL cells, such as those caused by the Philadelphia chromosome.
+These medicines can be helpful if your ALL cells have this mutation.
+They're taken daily as pills.

 Clinical trials for new treatments